Rhesus macaque: Etymology

 The name "rhesus" is reminiscent of the mythological king Rhesus of Thrace, a minor character in the Iliad.
-However, the French naturalist Jean-Baptiste Audebert, who applied the name to the species, stated: "it has no meaning".
+However, the French naturalist Jean-Baptiste Audebert who named the species, stated: "it has no meaning".
 The rhesus macaque is also known colloquially as the "rhesus monkey".

-An archaic name for the rhesus macaque, in use in the 19th century, is "bruh".

 Taxonomy

 According to Zimmermann's first description of 1780, the rhesus macaque is distributed in eastern Afghanistan, Bangladesh, Bhutan, as far east as the Brahmaputra Valley, Barak valley and in peninsular India, Nepal, and northern Pakistan.
-Today, this is known as the Indian rhesus macaque M. m. mulatta, which includes the morphologically similar M. rhesus villosus, described by True in 1894, from Kashmir, and M. m. mcmahoni, described by Pocock in 1932 from Kootai, Pakistan.
+Today, this is known as the Indian rhesus macaque Macaca mulatta mulatta, which includes the morphologically similar M. rhesus villosus, described by True in 1894, from Kashmir, and M. m. mcmahoni, described by Pocock in 1932 from Kootai, Pakistan.
 Several Chinese subspecies of rhesus macaques were described between 1867 and 1917.
 The molecular differences identified among populations, however, are alone not consistent enough to conclusively define any subspecies.

 The Chinese subspecies can be divided as follows: